sylvainjule/kirby-autofocus/README.md

 ## Overview

+> This plugin is completely free and published under the MIT license.
+However, if you are using it in a commercial project and want to help me keep up with maintenance, you can purchase your license(s) through [my affiliate link](https://a.paddle.com/v2/click/1129/36369?link=1170).

 Autofocus is an extension for the [Focus plugin](https://github.com/flokosiol/kirby-focus).

 This plugin acts as a JS `image.upload` hook, processing the / each image with the [focus component](https://github.com/component/focus), determining its appropriate focus point and saving it to the meta data file.